erikdelange/WiPy-2.0-LCD/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;self.write_byte(cmd & 0xF0)<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;self.write_byte((cmd << 4) & 0xF0)<br>

 The lower nibbles are masked and used to transport control signals like enable.
 Data is accepted by the LCD display when the enable bit changes from high to low.
-The code below seems to transfer data twice, however the first time the enable signal is high (set via MASK_EN), and the second time it is low triggering the read by the display.
+The code below seems to transfer data twice, however the first time the enable signal is high (set via MASK_EN), and the second time it is low, thus triggering the read action by the display.

 def write_byte(self, byte):<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;self.i2c.writeto(self.addr, bytes([byte | self.MASK_EN]))<br>